 - 7.1 PRECAUTIONS FOR SAFE HANDLING: As with all chemicals, avoid getting this product ON YOU or IN YOU.
 Wash thoroughly after handling this product.
 Do not eat or drink while handling this material.
 Avoid contact with eyes, skin, and clothing.
-Avoid breathing fumes, vapors or mist.
+Avoid breathing fumes or aerosols.
 Do not taste or swallow.
 Use only with adequate ventilation.
 Wash hands after handling this product.
 Contaminated clothing needs to be laundered prior to reuse.
 Keep away from heat and flame.
-Avoid contact with water.
 In the event of a spill, follow practices indicated in Section 6: ACCIDENTAL RELEASE MEASURES.
 Keeping work areas clean is essential.
 Use work surfaces that can be easily decontaminated.
-Maintain good personal hygiene. - 7.1.1 GHS Statements for Safe Handling: P210: Keep away from heat, sparks, open flames, hot surfaces.
-No smoking.
-P203: Obtain, read and follow all safety instructions before use.
-P240: Ground and bond container and receiving equipment.
-P241: Use explosion-proof electrical, ventilating and lighting equipment.
+Maintain good personal hygiene. - 7.1.1 GHS Statements for Safe Handling: P210: Keep away from heat, sparks, open flames, hot surfaces; No Smoking.
+P240: Ground/bond container and receiving equipment.
+P241: Use explosion-proof electrical, ventilating, lighting or equipment.
 P242: Use only non-sparking tools.
 P243: Take precautionary measures against static discharge.
-P260: Do NOT breathe mists, sprays, fume.
+P260: Do not breathe mist, vapors, or spray.
 P264 + P265: Wash hands and other contamination areas thoroughly after handling.
 Do not touch eyes.
 P270: Do not eat, drink or smoke when using this product.
 P271: Use only outdoors or in a well-ventilated area.
-P280: Wear protective gloves, clothing, eye protection and face protection. - 7.2 CONDITIONS FOR SAFE STORAGE AND ANY INCOMPATIBILITIES: Keep container tightly closed when not in use.
+P273: Avoid release to the environment.
+P280: Wear protective gloves, clothing, eye protection and face protection.
+P284: [In case of inadequate ventilation] Wear respiratory protection. - 7.2 CONDITIONS FOR SAFE STORAGE and ANY INCOMPATIBILITIES: Keep container tightly closed when not in use.
 Store containers in a cool, dry location, away from direct sunlight, sources of intense heat, or where freezing is possible.
 Material should be stored in secondary containers or in a diked area, as appropriate.
 Inspect all incoming containers before storage, to ensure containers are properly labeled and not damaged.
 Containers should be separated from oxidizing materials by a minimum distance of 20 ft. or by a barrier of non-combustible material at least 5 ft. high having a fire-resistance rating of at least 0.5 hours.
 Storage areas should be made of fire-resistant materials.
 Local Fire Departments should be notified of the storage of this product on site.
-Storage and processing areas of this product should be identified with an NFPA 704 placard (diamond) large enough to be seen from a distance.
+Storage and processing areas of this product should be identified with a NFPA 704 placard (diamond) large enough to be seen from a distance.
 Post warning and "NO SMOKING" signs in storage and use areas, as appropriate.
 Refer to NFPA 30, Flammable and Combustible Liquids Code, for additional information on storage.
 Have appropriate extinguishing equipment in the storage area (such as sprinkler systems or portable fire extinguishers).
 Inspect all incoming containers before storage to ensure containers are properly labeled and not damaged.
 Empty containers may contain residual product; therefore, empty containers should be handled with care.
-Do not burn, cut, torch, weld, braise, solder, or expose containers to heat or flames.
-Empty drums may not be used for other purposes. - 7.2.1 GHS Statements for Safe Handling: P403 + P233 + P235: Store in a well-ventilated place.
+Store container below 27°C (80°F) to avoid possible reactions related to heat and overpressure of containers. - 7.2.1 This product would be incompatible with oxidizers and combustible materials; water may cause a thermal reaction due to the disocyanate component.
+Avoid direct flame and high temperatures.
+See Section 10 (Stability and Reactivity) for additional information on possible incompatibilities. - 7.2.2 GHS Statements for Safe Storage: P403 + P233 + P235: Store in a well-ventilated place.
 Keep container tightly closed.
 Keep cool.
-P405: Store locked up. - 7.2.2 Incompatibilities: Strong oxidizers, strong acids and strong bases.
-Refer to Section 10 (Stability and Reactivity) for more complete information. - 7.3 PRODUCT USE: This product is used as a primer.
+P405: Store locked up. - 7.3 PRODUCT USE: This product is used as a primer coating.
 Follow all industry standards for use of this product.